What is Powder Metal?

-Metal powders are utilized in a wide variety of applications, such as chemical, mechanical, and magnetic products, to name just a few, and the number of uses continues to expand.
+Metal particles are utilized in a wide variety of applications, such as chemical, mechanical, and magnetic products, to name just a few, and the number of uses continues to expand.
 But creating and processing metal powders can be challenging, especially as more processes and applications are discovered.
-PMT stays on top of new applications, enabling its clients to capitalize on these new opportunities as they arise.
+PMT stays on top of new applications, enabling its clients to capitalize on innovative opportunities as they arise.

 Manufacturing method and morphology are critical.

 In simple terms, there are about 10 methods used to create metal powders.
 Each creates a powder with a particular morphology (size, shape, and chemistry).
-A powder’s specific morphology dictates the applications and processes for which it is viable.
-PMT’s expertise helps its clients navigate through this complex landscape.
+A metal powder’s specific morphology dictates the applications and processes for which it is viable.
+PMT’s expertise helps manufacturers navigate through this complex landscape.

 Methods used to produce metal powders include atomization (a physical process), reduction (chemical), and electrolysis (electrical), among others.
 Metal powder particle sizes range from smaller than the particles in cigarette smoke to the size of sand on a beach.